William Aston

 Sir William John Aston, KCMG (19 September 1916 – 21 May 1997) was an Australian politician.
 Born in Sydney, he attended state schools before becoming an accountant and company director.
 He served in World War II from 1942 to 1944, and was involved in local politics as a member of Waverley Council.
 In 1955, he was elected to the Australian House of Representatives as the Liberal member for Phillip.
 He held the seat until 1961, when he was defeated by Syd Einfeld of the Labor Party.
 Aston returned to the House in 1963, defeating Einfeld.
 On 21 February 1967 Aston was elected Speaker.
 He held this position until the Liberal Government's defeat at the hands of Gough Whitlam in 1972, when Aston lost his seat.
 He died in 1997.

-His sons included Ray Aston, the member of the NSW Legislative Assembly who died young in 1988.
+Early life

+Aston was born on 19 September 1916 in Mascot, New South Wales.
+He was the son of Annie (née McKeown) and Harold John Aston; his father worked as a barber.

+Aston's family struggled financially during the Great Depression.
+His mother worked as a washerwoman and he was sent to live with his aunt Ethel George – his father's sister – for a period.
+He later recalled that "she had a greater influence on me than any other person".

+Aston grew up in the suburb of Waverley and began his education at Waverley Public School.
+He went on to attend Randwick Boys High School, where he was influenced by his economics and business teacher Hermann Black.
+After leaving school he obtained an accounting qualification and began working for clothing manufacturer Jones Brothers Ltd. as a clerk.
+He later worked as a travelling salesman, visiting country department stores.

+Military service and post-war work

+In 1940, Aston was mobilised into the Citizen Military Forces.
+He transferred to the Australian Imperial Force in 1942 as a gunner.
+He was commissioned as a lieutenant in 1943 and saw service in New Guinea as a member of the 82nd Australian Mobile Searchlight Battery.
+He returned to Australia in 1944 and was discharged later that year.

+After the war's end, Aston and his wife established their own millinery business, Astyle Pty Ltd. He was active in the Returned Sailors', Soldiers' and Airmen's Imperial League of Australia and in 1948 was elected president of its Bronte branch.
+He served on the Waverley Municipal Council from 1949 to 1953, including as mayor from 1952 to 1953.